the-codingschool/ANES-dataset-analysis/WeisProject/README.md

 ## Wei's Project

 this is wei's project on the ANES dataset for the coding school summer research program 2022.
+My mentor is Gustavo.
 ANES stands for American National Election Studies, the data is gathered from surveys and polls for US eligible voters both pre- and post-election.
+My project focuses on the topic of opinions on abortion.

 [dataset link](https://electionstudies.org/data-center/2020-time-series-study/)